tony-blake/MD-Simulation/README.md

 NONBON
 ```

 There was one other small issue which seems to be a bug with the LEaP program.
-In some instances after the extra.frcmod was read into leap and the command run for creating the topology and coordinate files LEaP would still not recognise the parameters for 1 or 2 dihedral angles
+In some instances after the extra.frcmod was read into LEaP and the command run for creating the topology and coordinate files, LEaP would still not recognise the parameters for 1 or 2 dihedral angles

 ```bash